libp2p/specs/autonat/README.md

 The initiator uses the responses obtained from multiple peers to determine its NAT status.
 If more than 3 peers report a successfully dialed address, the node SHOULD assume that it is not located behind a NAT and publicly accessible.
-On the other hand, if more than 3 peers report unsuccessful dials, the node SHOULD assume that it is not publicly accessible.
+On the other hand, if less than 3 peers report unsuccessful dials, the node SHOULD assume that it is not publicly accessible.
 Nodes are encouraged to periodically re-check their status, especially after changing their set of addresses they're listening on.